dandavies99/dandavies99.github.io/_pages/cv.md

 * Software engineering
   * Expert in Python
-  * Webapp development with Django and Flask
+  * Webapp development with Django and Dash
   * Git version control
   * Unit tests, continuous integration and deployment
   * Containerisation with Docker